mitul-kalariya/scrapping-webs/README.md

-# Newton Scrapping
+# France Tv Info Scraping
 This is the scrapping project to scrap news from different website.

 #### Setup and execution instructions: -

-This repo contains the code to scrap all sitemaps (if available) and articles from {website name} website and the Tech stacks used are
+This repo contains the code to scrap all sitemaps (if available) and articles from https://www.francetvinfo.fr/ website and the Tech stacks used are
 - Python 3.10
 - Scrapy